-It is a no brainer that if you’re looking for a thrilling adventure go for an African safari.
-However, planning for an African safari will not be complete without knowing what to pack for a safari in Africa.
+It is a no brainer that if you’re looking for a thrilling adventure go for an African safari tour.
+However, planning for an African safari will not be complete without African safari packing.
 This is because of the wide-ranging temperatures and restrictive internal flights.
 The latter comes with stringent luggage restrictions that can make African safari packing a real challenge.

-There are things that cannot miss in your traveling bag.
+There are things that cannot miss in your travelling bag.
 These are the must have or the basic requirements.
 These are very important especially when space and weight are at a premium.
 The question would be what else do you choose and what can you lose?
-The must have included:
+The must have include: